manifesto by peter linck - a book with a totally blank white cover

 by anonymous Author

+“I hated school.
+I hated work.
+I hated boredom.
+I had no interests.
+I had a happy childhood.
+There was school, growing up, questions about the future.
+I was 21.
+I had no dream.”
+So begins a book with no title, no author, no description of the contents, and no blurbs.
 The unnamed narrator goes to college, drops out, hangs out and reads, moves on, gets loaded at parties, despairs over women, hitchhikes, sleeps under bridges, walks along trashy roadsides and explores duplicated suburban towns, runs out of money, spends a few days at home, despairs over his parents’ sincere efforts to get him to get a hold of himself, goes to Europe, finds life there just as dead-end as here, returns, increases his chemical intake, and finds himself snared deeper and deeper by a whirlpool of drug dependency and hopelessness.
-By the end he can’t believe how hopeless and low he’s gotten, how much he drinks, how the kids he went to college with have grabbed hold of some kind of life while he’s still wallowing in nothingness.
-He renders up his self-horror with such energy and aesthetic care that it makes up for his rubbing our faces in the deep American muck.
+He renders up his self-horror with such energy and aesthetic care that we have no choice but to see into the American muck.
+(Short Discount)

 Comments & Reviews